jefish003/NetworkFragility/README.md

 # NetworkFragility
 Code for "How fragile is your network...."
+By Jeremie Fish, Mahesh Banavar and Erik Bollt

 There are two files containing a number of functions meant to make it easy and convenient to estimate the fragility of various networks, including Barabasi-Albert (BA), Erdos-Renyi (ER) and Watts-Strogatz (WS) networks.
 We will walk through the Examples.py file which is also provided.